hectorproko/Packer/Packer_To_AMI.md

 # Packer To AMI

-This project uses Vagrant as a test environment to run Packer within a virtual machine.
-The primary goal is to produce custom Amazon Machine Images (AMIs) for AWS.
+This project uses **Vagrant** as a test environment to run Packer within a virtual machine.
+The primary goal is to produce custom Amazon Machine Images (**AMI**s) for **AWS**.

 ## Vagrant Environment:

-This Vagrant configuration is aimed at setting up an environment with AWS CLI and HashiCorp's Packer.
-The virtual environment will run on an "ubuntu/bionic64" base box and facilitate the AWS CLI's configuration based on the user's input for access and secret keys.
-Once the AWS CLI is configured, it runs a test to list objects in S3, ensuring the setup is successful.
-Additionally, the script installs Packer, a tool used to create machine and container images for multiple platforms.
+This **Vagrant** configuration is aimed at setting up an environment with **AWS CLI** and HashiCorp's Packer.
+The virtual environment will run on an "ubuntu/bionic64" base box and facilitate the **AWS CLI**'s configuration based on the user's input for access and secret keys.
+Once the **AWS CLI** is configured, it runs a test to list objects in S3, ensuring the setup is successful.
+Additionally, the script installs **Packer**, a tool used to create machine and container images for multiple platforms.

 ```bash
 puts "Please enter your YOUR_ACCESS_KEY:"